ccorcos/devbox/NOTES.md

   stop       - Stop the container and delete the container.

 Lets do an audit of this script and come up with a refactoring plan.
 Lets try to reduce the amount of redundancy, and lets make use of functions and variables to help provide more readability and clarity.

-I think instead, container names should be `$proj-devbox` so each
+Currently container names are called $project but I'd like the container names should be `$project-devbox` so we can easily tell which containers and images are devboxes.
+Same goes with custom images -- those should also be called $project-devbox instead of just $project.

 zsh inside look better.